 You’ll often hear bankers or real estate agents refer to the loan-to-value ratio.
 That’s the amount you’re borrowing divided by the property’s market value.

-If, for example, you make the absolute minimum down payment of 3%, then you'll move in with 3% equity and your loan-to-value ratio will be 97%.
+For example, if you make the minimum down payment of 3%, then you’ll move in with 3% equity and your loan-to-value ratio will be 97%.

 The minimum down payment is among the many rules set by the two government-controlled companies, Fannie Mae and Freddie Mac, that buy the great majority of mortgages.